chicago-police-violence/data/README.md

 Once you have completed the above build step, the repository will contain the cleaned and linked data.
 In particular, the following files will have been generated:
-- `linked/roster.csv`: A merged and linked roster of all unique officers in the data
+- `final/roster.csv`: A merged and linked roster of all unique officers in the data
-- `linked/profiles.csv`: A roster of all officers, including duplicate entries when an officer appears in multiple source files
+- `final/officer_profiles.csv`: A list of all officers, including duplicate entries when an officer appears in multiple source files
+- `final/erroneous_officers.csv`: A list of probable erroneous officer records in the original data
-- `linked/history.csv`: A history of unit membership of each officer
+- `final/unit_assignments.csv`: A list of unit assignments for each officer with start and end date
-- `linked/P0-46360_main.csv`: (TBD)
-- `linked/P0-46957_accused.csv`: (TBD)
-- `linked/P0-46957_main.csv`: (TBD)
+- `final/unit_descriptions.csv`: A list of unit names
+- `final/complaints.csv`: Formal complaints filed against officers
+- `final/complaints_officers.csv`: The officers involved in the complaints, with allegations, findings, and sanctions
+- `final/tactical_response_reports.csv`: Forms that officers are required to file when their response involves use of force
+- `final/awards.csv`: A list of awards requested for officers, request date, and result
+- `final/salary.csv`: A list of officer salaries, positions, and paygrades

 ### `roster.csv`